apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Israeli father and son gunned down and killed in terror shooting at Huwara carwash**
+**Why are the Republican candidates meeting in Milwaukee?
+No, it's not for the beer**

-You can read more about it [here](https://www.timesofisrael.com/two-israelis-critically-wounded-in-suspected-terror-shooting-in-huwara/).
+You can read more about it [here](https://www.npr.org/2023/08/19/1194806639/republican-presidential-debate-milwaukee-political-history).

 ## Requirements
 - Python 3.8